martymcmodding/guides.martysmods.com/docs/shaders/immersepro/05rtgi.md

 Once your Z-Thickness is dialed in, the next step is configuring the Ambient Occlusion and Bounce Lighting intensities.
 For best results, disable the "Diffuse RTGI" debug view and set "Ambient Light" to `1.00`.
 This ensures you’re seeing how RTGI blends with the full scene.

-These intensity values are largely based on personal preference.
-The goal is to enhance realism by blending them naturally into the scene—without looking too flat or overly exaggerated.
+These intensity values are largely based on personal preference, however, a good rule of thumb is that no lighting that's propigated from an object should be brighter than the original object itself.

 #### Bounce Lighting Intensity